 Verse by Verse Commentary

 We feel joyful when we love God and obey Him.
-When we sin we fell guilty and regret.
+When we sin, we feel guilty and regret.
 This is another incentive to serve God.
 The chief end of man is said to be to “glorify God and enjoy Him forever.”
 We do get joy from glorifying God.
 It is a win-win!
 A side point is that perhaps if you are depressed, it is because of some sin in your life which you have not repented of and dealt with.

 IV.
-The Passover is celebrated and the people rejoice (19-22)
+The Passover is celebrated, and the people rejoice (19-22)

 Discussion Questions

-• Did the Jews celebrate the Passover every every year?
+• Did the Jews celebrate the Passover every year?
 When were they supposed to celebrate it?
 Why?

 • Why is it significant that the priests and Levites purified themselves before preparing the Passover?